ImGareth83/CryptoMania/README.md

 5. async get the latest token price
 6. print out the token per value

-For maintenance sake, the code should be follow KISS principle - keep it simple stupid. another priciple should be cohesive, meaning each file should focus only one specific purpose.
+For maintenance sake, the code should follow KISS principle - keep it simple stupid.
+Another priciple is cohesive.
+This means each file should focus only a specific purpose.

-Index.js is the main app
+Index.js is the main app.

-CryptoPrice.js is responsible of retrieving real-time prices CSVStreaM is responsible for read csv file and converting into object array.
+CryptoPrice.js is responsible of retrieving real-time prices.

+CSVStreaM is responsible for read csv file and converting into object array.